 If this generalization is even remotely true of many of us, and we bring this modern, self-driven mindset and agenda into the church on a Sunday morning, then we should encounter a problem and experience some serious tension when the pastor opens the Bible and begins to preach.

 The tension is caused by a serious collision of agendas and different understandings of the Christian life.
-The challenge the preacher faces when he brings the Word of God to us modern Western American people is this: We want God to help us further our agendas, reach our goals, make our lives easier, bring a comforting word to our chaotic lives, and show us how to live “our best life now.”
-This incredibly self-centered approach to God and the Bible is veiled by reasonable sounding language of “life application” and “applying the Bible to our lives.”
-Yes, we want bite-sized principles from God’s word to tack onto our lives, to aid us in furthering our agenda.
+The challenge the preacher faces when he brings the Word of God to us modern Western American people is this: We want a God who exists to help us further our agendas, reach our goals, make our lives easier, bring a comforting word to our chaotic lives, and show us how to live “our best life now.”
+This self-centered approach to God and the Bible is veiled by reasonable sounding language of “life application” and “applying the Bible to our lives.”
+Yes, we want bite-sized principles from God’s word to tack onto our lives, to aid us in furthering our agendas.

 Or, as Jesus put it: “If anyone would come after me, let them deny themselves, take up their cross and follow me.”
 Or, Paul: “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.”

 I don’t know how to do this.
 I don’t want to do this.
-I’m scared to preach in 21st century America.
+I’m scared to preach to 21st century Americans.
 Rather, I’m scared to preach the demanding, self-sacrificing word of Jesus Christ to modern Americans.
 But like the prophets of old, preach I must.
 I have no choice.
 Like Jeremiah, “If I say, “I will not mention him or speak any more in his name,” his word is in my heart like a fire, a fire shut up in my bones.
 I am weary of holding it in; indeed, I cannot” (Jer 20:9).
 So, I preach.
 The best I can.
 Which is not good enough.
 But the Word of God has a power of its own — “living and active, and sharper than a two-edged sword” (Heb 4:12).